Alfresco/alfresco-content-app/docs/extending/application-actions.md

 # Application Actions

-Application is using NgRx (Reactive libraries for Angular, inspired by Redux).
+The app uses **NgRx** (Reactive libraries for Angular, inspired by Redux) to implement application actions.

-To get more information on NxRx please refer to the following resources:
+For more information on NgRx, please refer to the following resources:

 - [Comprehensive Introduction to @ngrx/store](https://gist.github.com/btroncone/a6e4347326749f938510)